robotology/visual-tactile-localization/README.md

 # tactile-localization
-The code distributed here provides the implementation of two different algorithms for the solution of the object tactile localization: the [Scaling Series algorithm](http://cs.stanford.edu/group/manips/publications/pdfs/Petrovskaya_2011_TRO.pdf) and a novel algorithm, the **Memory Unscented Particle Filter (MUPF)**.
-The MUPF can be used also for the tactile object recognition, formulated as a localization problem with multiple models.
-The recognition solution is given by that object model who provides the minimum localization error.
+The code distributed here provides the implementation of two different algorithms for the solution of object tactile localization: the [Scaling Series algorithm](http://cs.stanford.edu/group/manips/publications/pdfs/Petrovskaya_2011_TRO.pdf) and a novel algorithm, the **Memory Unscented Particle Filter (MUPF)**.
+The MUPF has been tested also on the tactile object recognition, formulated as a localization problem with multiple models.
+The recognition solution is chosen as that object model who provides the minimum localization error.

 ## Prerequisities